Tank Bigsby: Jacksonville Jaguars

 Bigsby was drafted by the Jacksonville Jaguars in the third round, 88th overall, of the 2023 NFL draft.
 In Week 1, he scored his first NFL touchdown in his NFL debut on a one-yard carry in the fourth quarter of a 31–21 victory over the Indianapolis Colts.
 He appeared in all 17 games as a rookie.
 He finished with 50 carries for 132 yards and two touchdowns in the 2023 season.

 In Week 5 of the 2024 season against the Colts, Bigsby had 13 carries for 101 rushing yards and two rushing touchdowns in the 37–34 win.
 In a Week 7 win over the Patriots, he had 26 carries for 118 rushing yards and two rushing touchdowns.

 Philadelphia Eagles

 On September 9, 2025, Bigsby was traded to the Philadelphia Eagles in exchange for 2026 fifth- and sixth-round draft picks.
+On December 20, 2025, Bigsby ran for 37 yards and his first touchdown with the Eagles during their division clinching 29-18 win against the Washington Commanders.